-The term "starving artist" sometimes applies to people who are not aware of all the interesting jobs available to them.
-Here are eight ways you can earn a respectable living as a talented sketch artist.
+At the beginning of an arts career you might not be fully aware of all the interesting jobs available that are out there.
+Here are some ways you can earn a respectable living as a talented sketch artist.
 Some of these jobs are full-time with benefits.
 However even if you prefer to freelance, paying work might be available where you weren't expecting it.

 Greeting Card Companies